antiguavlad/pythonLinux-/README.md

     Bash While Loops

+# First of all, take a look at your command prompt to try to understand what it can teach us.
+It should look like:

+student@bchd:~$

+    student is the name of the user bchd is the hostname of the machine
+    ~ (to the right of the colon) shows us the present working directory.
+Specifically, ~ refers to this user's home directory of /home/student.
+    $ shows us that this is a typical user (vs. # would indicate that it is the root user)

 Now let's run some fundamental commands to get to know our environment a little bit better.
 Remember, we are starting in our /home/student directory for this.

     pwd - [present working directory] shows you what directory you are in.